Bug report #20828

 Two conclusions are that it might be best to NOT turn on Hibernation (at least in Windows 10) and a possible work around is to save using uncompressed .qgs files.

-#6 Updated by Maxine Létourneau over 1 year ago
+#6 Updated by Maxine Létourneau almost 2 years ago

 Hi, I'm getting this issue as well.
 I just started using a new computer and QGIS 3.4.4.
 I try to open a project I've been working on, that is saved on onedrive.
 The projects are all empty.
 There are no layers at all... however, the project file is around 400 kb and contains layers if I open it with another computer.
 When I load some layers and try to save, I get a prompt saying "Unable to save auxiliary storage ('Cannot open (filepath) for input').
 Does anyone have any leads?